cosmadora/personal-website/content/found.md

 ## 🇬🇧/🇺🇸 English
 Hi!
-It looke like you found a lost item of mine!
+It looks like you found a lost item of mine!
 Please contact me via one of the ways described below!
 Thank you ♥